 Window Shop at a local Flea Market - There are just so many around the state, and the potential for fun is great.
 Even the kids will love this "life-size" scavenger hunt for great finds.

 Travel the World at the Farmers Market - You'll find items from every corner of the earth at the Buford Highway Farmers Market.
-Or just taste fair that's made right here in Georgia.
+Or just taste fare that's made right here in Georgia.

 Bowling - Kids bowl free in the summer at many lanes around town.
 Click through for the latest list.
 Also, we LOVE Painted Pin.
 ON Saturdays kids are welcome, and all the additional games beyond blowing are free here.